Lizzy attended the Herbalist Training Program in 2009 and returned for advanced classes in 2011.

 Making natural medicine affordable is one of my top priorities.
 My practice is a hybrid model of insurance billing and sliding-scale for non-covered services.
 At Aralia Health, our mission is to offer accessible, community-centered natural medicine and create a collaborative health experience with our patients."

-Brunem is a clinical herbalist and wellness educator who weaves scientific and intuitive approaches together to support people in healing themselves with the assistance of plant medicines.
-They have been studying for over a decade and practicing clinically since 2012.
-Brunem is also a queer nonbinary femme with invisible disabilities who is descended from Irish and Ashkenazi Jewish ancestors.
-Their clinical practice focuses on serving their communities with navigating trauma recovery, mental health, addiction, disability, and chronic illness.
+Brunem Warshaw is a clinical herbalist, medicine-maker, and educator who weaves scientific and intuitive approaches together to support people in healing themselves with the assistance of plant medicines.
+They have been studying herbalism for over a decade and practicing clinically since 2012.
+Their practice today focuses on serving their communities with navigating trauma recovery, mental health, addiction, disability, and chronic illness.
 They are passionate about the integration of polyvagal theory with plant medicine to cultivate emotional resilience.
 Brunem provides virtual consults and ships custom herbal formulas to anyone within the United States.
 You can go to their Queer Healers listing to book a consult with them directly.
 Learn more about their work on their website and stay in the loop of online workshop offerings via their mailing list and Instagram.